 The castle has a wide perimeter and it is divided in two parts:

-It is the first area that you see when you enter the castle.
-Here there was:
+This is the first area that you can see when you enter the castle.
+The sights you can see here are

-Mosque: Today have been founded only few ruins of it, as for the Arabic Baths.
-After the Christian Reconquest, the mosque was converted into a church dedicated to Saint Louis and the surrounding area was used as a storage of gunpowder.
+We can only see the ruins that are left of this building.
+After the Christian Reconquista, the mosque was converted into a church dedicated to Saint Louis and the area around it was used as gunpowder storage.

-However, today there is no trace of that.
-Nowadays, in this area there is the Interpretation Center where we can observe some uniforms and weapons of the garrisons that passed through the castle over the time.
+Today, we cannot find any trace of that.
+Nowadays, this area is turned into an Interpretation Centre where you can observe the uniforms and weapons of the garrisons that passed through the castle over time.

-Airon Well: This well was digged in a rock and it is believed that it dates back to Phoenicians times.
-It is 40 meters deep.
+This 40m deep well was dug into a rock and it is believed that it dates back to Phoenician times.

-Mayor Tower: This 17-meter-high tower was a fortified element.
-Here the garrison could have water supply, houses and warehouses.
+This 17m high tower was a fortified element of the castle.
+This tower let the garrison access water supply, housing, and warehouses.

-Inside there are still preserved rooms and a cistern to collect rainwater.
+Inside the tower, you can still see some preserved rooms, and a cistern that was used to collect rainwater.

 “Do you know that the emblem of Malaga, besides the yoke and the arrows of the Catholic Royals, represents the Alcazaba and the Gibralfaro Castle?“

-The opening time of the Gibralfaro Castle is the same of the Alcazaba of Malaga.
+The opening time of the Gibralfaro is the same as the Alcazaba.

-If you want to know more about the opening hours or when it is better to visit it, go to the page Alcazaba Opening time.
+If you want to know more about the opening hours or when it is best to visit it, go to the page Alcazaba Opening time.

 There are two ways to walk up to the Castle:

-Right at the side of the Coracha there was a malagueño neighborhood very popular that in 1990 was demolished in order to create a complex of steps and paths to climb up the Gibralfaro mountain.
+RIght at the side of the Coracha, stood the neigbourhood that was very popular.
+This neighbourhood was demolished in 1990 in order to create the climb up to the Gibralfaro mountain.

-There are two ways to reach the Castle from this path:
+From this path there are two ways to reach the castle:

-Option A: from the stairs close to the Municipal Heritage Museum, located in Paseo de Reding.
+Option A: from the stairs close to the Municipal Heritage Musuem located in Paseo de Reding

-Here you can see squirrels, a lot of flowers and plants and you can admire other views different from the ones that the city offers.
+Here you can see squirrels, flowers, plants, and admire views that are different from the ones the city offers you.

-We have to tell you that some of these ways won’t lead you anywhere but…at least you can add a little bit of adventure to your visit!
+We have to tell you some of these paths don’t lead you anywhere, but it adds a nice layer of adventure to your trip.

 To don’t go up and down from the same way we recommend you, if you have enough time, go up for Mundo Nuevo and go down for the Coracha way; in this way, you will avoid to walk under the sun while you walk up the mountain.